 LCSW, 8 years of experience

-Hi there — I’m a Licensed Clinical Social Worker (LCSW) based in Texas, with 8 years of experience supporting clients across the lifespan (ages 3 and up).
-My work centers on creating a healing, affirming space for women, queer folks, and anyone navigating the lasting impacts of trauma.
-My approach is trauma-informed, client-centered, and grounded in deep compassion.
-I primarily use EMDR (Eye Movement Desensitization and Reprocessing), DBT (Dialectical Behavior Therapy), and Brené Brown’s The Daring Way™ curriculum to support clients working through PTSD, complex trauma, anxiety, depression, and identity exploration, as well as issues related to gender, sexuality, and embodiment.
-Therapy with me is a collaborative process — you’re always in the driver’s seat.
+Hi there — I’m a Licensed Clinical Social Worker (LCSW) based in Texas, with 8 years of experience supporting clients of many ages and life experiences.
+I specialize in creating a healing, affirming space for LGBTQ+ folks, women, and anyone navigating the lasting impacts of trauma, oppression, or identity-based stress.
+My approach is trauma-informed, client-centered, and rooted in compassion.
+I primarily use EMDR (Eye Movement Desensitization and Reprocessing), DBT (Dialectical Behavior Therapy), and Brené Brown’s The Daring Way™ curriculum to support clients working through PTSD, complex trauma, anxiety, depression, identity exploration, and challenges related to gender, sexuality, relationships, and embodiment.
+Therapy with me is collaborative — you’re always in the driver’s seat.
 I honor each person’s unique story, strengths, and needs, and I tailor our work to reflect that.
-Whether you’re brand new to therapy or returning after some time away, I’d be honored to connect and support you on your path toward healing and wholeness.
-Reach out if you're curious.
-You are welcome here.
+Whether you’re brand new to therapy or returning after some time away, I’d be honored to walk alongside you on your path toward healing and wholeness.
+Reach out if you’re curious.
+Whoever you are, you are welcome here.

-Our first session is all about getting to know each other and making sure this space feels safe and supportive for you.
-We’ll talk about what you're looking for in a therapist, what I can offer, and explore whether we’re a good fit to work together.
-I know starting therapy can feel vulnerable, so I approach this first meeting with care, curiosity, and no pressure.
-We’ll also go over some practical things like scheduling, availability, and any tech or platform questions if we’re meeting virtually.
-Most importantly, you’ll have space to ask questions and share whatever feels comfortable.
-It’s your time, and we’ll move at your pace.
+Our first session is all about getting to know each other and making sure this space feels safe, supportive, and affirming for you.
+We’ll talk about what you’re looking for in a therapist, what I can offer, and explore together whether this feels like a good fit.
+I know starting therapy can feel vulnerable — especially if you’ve had to navigate judgment or misunderstanding before — so I approach this first meeting with care, curiosity, and no pressure.
+We’ll also cover some practical things like scheduling, availability, and any tech or platform details if we’re meeting virtually.
+Most importantly, you’ll have space to ask questions and share whatever feels comfortable in the moment.
+This is your time, your space, and we’ll always move at your pace.

-As a queer-affirming and feminist therapist, I hold space for those who are ready to reconnect with their inner child and begin healing from the wounds of the past — especially those shaped by systems of oppression, misogyny, and anti-LGBTQ+ harm.
-My work is rooted in the belief that healing is both personal and political, and I offer a space where your identities, experiences, and truth are not only welcomed, but honored.
+One of my greatest strengths as a therapist is creating a space where you can show up exactly as you are and feel fully accepted.
+I specialize in supporting clients who are ready to reconnect with their inner child, work through past wounds, and find new ways of relating to themselves and others.
+My approach is grounded in compassion and curiosity, with a strong commitment to being queer-affirming and inclusive.
+Whatever identities or experiences you bring, they will be welcomed, respected, and honored in our work together.
 I’m especially drawn to existential work — exploring the deeper questions of meaning, identity, and purpose — all while using evidence-based approaches to support your growth.
 Whether you’re unpacking trauma, reclaiming your voice, or navigating this world as a queer person or woman in a time that doesn’t always feel safe, I’m here to walk with you through it, with care and integrity.

-I love working with teens and adults who are craving real, honest connection in therapy.
-My space is intentionally nonjudgmental, affirming, and grounded in curiosity — a place where you can show up as your full self and explore your thoughts, feelings, patterns, and lived experiences without fear of shame or rejection.
+I love working with teens and adults who are craving real, authentic connection in therapy.
+My space is intentionally queer-affirming, nonjudgmental, and rooted in curiosity — a place where you can show up as your whole self, however that looks, and explore your thoughts, feelings, patterns, and lived experiences without fear of shame, rejection, or the need to explain your identity.
 Together, we’ll work to build practical coping tools, deepen self-awareness, and strengthen your resilience.
-Whether you're navigating trauma, identity, relationships, or just trying to make sense of it all, my goal is for you to feel deeply seen, heard, and supported.
-You deserve a life that feels aligned, empowered, and truly yours.
+Whether you're navigating trauma, gender or sexual identity, relationships, community, or simply trying to make sense of life’s challenges, my goal is for you to feel seen, heard, and celebrated.
+You deserve a life that feels aligned, empowered, and unapologetically yours.

 I’ve spent the past 8 years using EMDR (Eye Movement Desensitization and Reprocessing) to support children, teens, and adults in healing from trauma, anxiety, depression, and more.
 EMDR is a powerful, evidence-based approach that helps your nervous system release what it’s been holding onto — so you can move forward without carrying the full weight of the past.
 This work doesn’t have to look just one way.
 We can adapt EMDR to fit your needs, pace, and comfort — whether that means slowing things down, integrating it with talk therapy, or using creative tools that feel right for you.
 Healing is not one-size-fits-all, and together we’ll shape the process in a way that feels grounding, empowering, and truly yours.